niksy/jsonapi-data-manager/README.md

 | `options`          | `object`  |         | The options for sync.        |
 | `options.topLevel` | `boolean` | `false` | Return top level properties. |

-Returns: `object`
+Returns: `Model|Model[]`

-The model/array of models corresponding to the payload's primary resource(s) and any top level properties.
+The model or array of models corresponding to the payload's primary resource(s) and any top level properties.

 ## Browser support